sansecio/magento2-module-shield/README.md

 You can configure your license key and other settings via System → Configuration → Security → Sansec Shield.

-## Live reports
+## Testing & live reports

-You can view live reports at your [Sansec Dashboard](https://dashboard.sansec.io/d/account/shield).
-If you do not want reports, you can disable it via:
+Test it by visiting your store and add `?SANSEC-SHIELD-TEST` to your URL, it should give you "permission denied".
+You'll see your first blocked attack appear instantly on your [Shield Dashboard](https://dashboard.sansec.io/d/account/shield).
+If you do not want reports, you can disable it with:

 ```bash
 bin/magento config:set sansec_shield/general/report_enabled 0